PopupViewModel

 Number

-The number of selected features available to the popup.
+The number of selected features available.

 Graphic[]

-An array of features associated with the popup.
+An array of features.

 Number